mxashlynn/CuteSV/Documentation/SPEC.md

 Two file subtypes are recognized:
 1. Those whose records represent a list of objects, each a distinct instance of the same type of object.
-2. Those whose records represent the definition of a single object, an expression of a whole, possibly complex data set.
+2. Those whose records represent of a single complex object, typically including data that depends on a specific 2D layout.

 ### For All Files